Troubleshooting · Yogi's VPS

 4. Check resource usage on Yogi's VPS

-Low PHP memory or high CPU usage can also make the dashboard feel sticky, especially on busy WooCommerce or membership sites.
+Low PHP memory or high CPU usage can also make the dashboard feel slow, especially on busy WooCommerce or membership sites.

 • Check the PHP memory limit in Tools → Site Health → Info → Server.